schmiddr/aws-lambda-ddns-function/README.md

 ```
 The output of the command returns the ARN to the newly created CloudWatch Events rule, named **ec2\_lambda\_ddns\_rule**.
 Save the ARN, as you need it to associate the rule with the Lambda function and to set the appropriate Lambda permissions.

-Next, set the target of the rule to be the Lambda function.
+Next, set the target of the rule to the Lambda function.
 Note that the **--targets** input parameter requires that you include a unique identifier for the **Id** target.
 You also need to update the command to use the ARN of the Lambda function that you created previously.
 ```
 aws events put-targets --rule ec2_lambda_ddns_rule --targets Id=id123456789012,Arn=<enter-your-lambda-function-arn-here>
 ```